About our Harvest Knitwear Collection

 It takes 365 days of water, sunshine, grass and hay to produces the most luxurious fiber ever.

-The fiber mill processes our raw fleece into yarn.
+The fiber mill processed our raw fleece into yarn.

-A small machine-knitting operation takes our yarn and makes each item, right here in the USA.
+A small machine-knitting operation took our yarn and made each item, right here in the USA.

-Each piece is then hand-dyed using heirloom dye plants grown right alongside the alpacas.
+Each piece was hand-dyed using heirloom dye plants grown right on the farm.

-Offered exclusively to our email list subscribers, the Collection launches in fall.
+Offered exclusively to our email list, the Collection launches on 10/7/2024.
 Every order is packaged in the farmhouse by the shepherdess and we ship nationwide + Canada.

 Knitwear Collection “tasting notes”